Sabah State Library

-Sabah State Library (Perpustakaan Negeri Sabah) is a state department under the State Ministry of Education and Innovation Sabah which managing every of the public library branches in Sabah of Malaysia.
-The headquarters is located in Tasik Road, Off Maktab Gaya Road in Luyang of Kota Kinabalu.
+Sabah State Library (Perpustakaan Negeri Sabah) is a state department under the State Ministry of Education and Innovation Sabah which manages each of the public library branches in Sabah state of Malaysia which is in turn a constituent feeder library of the National Library of Malaysia.
+The headquarters and the main state library are located on Tasik Road, off Maktab Gaya Road in Luyang of Kota Kinabalu since June 2004.

 History

 The first library of North Borneo was established as a section of the Broadcasting and Information Department in 1953.
 In 1966 through the newly formed federation of Malaysia, the library was merged with the Sabah Museum to form the Libraries and Museum Department before it was separated in 1972 with the formation of a Library Department under the Ministry of Social Welfare.
 The department administration was then passed to the State Ministry of Culture, Youth and Sports and the name began to be changed into Sabah State Library in 1976.
 Jurisdiction of the state library returned to the Ministry of Social Services in 1982.